MicrosoftDocs/windowsserverdocs/Z-not-in-TP5/security/security-policy-settings/manage/reference/user-rights-assignment/Generate-security-audits.md

 Any change to the user rights assignment for an account becomes effective the next time the owner of the account logs on.

-Misuse of this user right can result in the generation of many auditing events, potentially hiding evidence of an attack or causing a denial\-of\-service \(DoS\) if the **Audit: Shut down system immediately if unable to log security audits** security policy setting is enabled.
+Misuse of this user right can result in the generation of many auditing events, potentially hiding evidence of an attack or causing a denial-of-service (DoS) if the **Audit: Shut down system immediately if unable to log security audits** security policy setting is enabled.
 For more information see [Audit: Shut down system immediately if unable to log security audits](https://technet.microsoft.com/library/dd772720.aspx).

 ### Group Policy
-Settings are applied in the following order through a Group Policy Object \(GPO\), which will overwrite settings on the local computer at the next Group Policy update:
+Settings are applied in the following order through a Group Policy Object (GPO), which will overwrite settings on the local computer at the next Group Policy update:

 1. Local policy settings